08

 The structural decision few first-time buyers spend enough time on.
 Operating cost, environmental footprint, racing pedigree, and the case for sail in 2026.

-The choice between sailing and motor is often presented as a question of taste: quiet anchorages against speed, the thrill of canvas against the convenience of fly bridges.
-The framing is convenient for those selling either; not the most useful frame for a buyer planning a decade of ownership.
+The choice between sailing and motor is often presented as a question of taste.
+The framing is convenient for those selling either, and not the most useful for a buyer planning a decade of ownership.

 The honest comparison runs across operating cost, carbon profile, intended cruising pattern, residual value, and a small but growing third path of hybrid and electric drive.
-This chapter walks each, and closes on the three threshold tests that tend to decide it for any specific buyer.
+This chapter walks each, then closes on the three threshold tests that tend to decide it.

 The market is asymmetric.
 BOAT International's 2026 Global Order Book records sailing yachts at roughly 12 percent of units on order against 88 percent motor; Camper & Nicholsons and SuperYacht Times brokerage data places sailing yachts at around 18 percent of the active over-30m fleet.
 The serious sailing yacht builders (Royal Huisman, Vitters, Baltic, Perini Navi, Wally) sit in a smaller category by units and a larger one by hold value.